What can be sampled locally?: The Algorithm

 The path coupling argument requires this quantity to be less than 1.
 For $q=\alpha^{\star}\Delta$ and $\Delta\to\infty$, this quantity becomes $1-\mathrm{e}^{-2/\alpha^{\star}}\left(1-\frac{1}{\alpha^{\star}}-\frac{1}{\alpha^{\star}-2}\right)$, which is less than $1$ if $\alpha^{\star}>2+\sqrt{2}$.

-For general non-tree graphs $G(V,E)$ and arbitrary pairs of colorings $(X,Y)$ which disagree at only one vertex, where $X,Y$ may not even be proper, we essentially show that the above ideal tree with special $(X,Y)$ represents the worst case for path coupling.
-The analysis for this general case is very much involved, and we need the following path coupling lemma on general metric.
+For general non-tree graphs $G(V,E)$ and arbitrary pairs of colorings $(X,Y)$ which disagree at only one vertex, where $X,Y$ may not even be proper, we essentially show that the above special pair of colorings $(X,Y)$ on the infinite $\Delta$-regular tree $\mathbb{T}_{\Delta}$ represent the worst case for path coupling.
+The analysis for this general case is quite involved.
+We first state the path coupling lemma with general metric.

 \begin{lemma}[Bubley and Dyer~\cite{bubley1997path}] Given a pre-metric, which is a connected undirected graph on configuration space $\Omega$ with positive edge weight such that every edge is a shortest path, let $\Phi(X,Y)$ be the length of the shortest path between two configurations $X,Y\in\Omega$.
 Suppose that there is a coupling $(X,Y) \rightarrow (X',Y')$ of the Markov chain defined only for the pair $(X,Y)$ of configurations that are adjacent in the pre-metric, which satisfies that